psu-cloudservices/Cloud-Elevation-Index/README.md

 ## About ##
 The Cloud Elevation Index metric was developed at Penn State University to show the releative usage of higher level cloud services across accounts and in larger groupings.
-The Index value tracks the spend of services against a relative score for every service in the big three providers.
+The Index value tracks the spend of services against a relative score for services in the big three providers.
+For a better, more informative explanation see the excellent presentation Rick Rhoades delivered at the 2024 Internet2 Cloud Forum.

 [Telling Our Story: The Somewhat Painful, Probably Never-Ending Search for Cloud Metrics](https://drive.google.com/file/d/19nPqr4m0cxjSRZbBE-f4FiY1yiPmBLOq/view?usp=sharing)